rohanmengade/A3-streaming-messaging-with-Apache-Kafka-task/README.md

 Kafka surpasses conventional message brokers by providing the scale of data management capabilities required by that growing flow of information.
 With Apache Kafka, every organization can enable its IT ecosystem to have its growth.
-Also, respond to increasingly complex consumer demands.
+Also, they respond to increasingly complex consumer demands.

 Kafka is used for building real-time streaming data pipelines that reliably get data between systems or applications.
 It is used to build real-time streaming applications that transform or react to the streams of data.